Hand Surgery, Upper Extremity, and Microvascular Surgery Fellowship

 • Brachial plexus and peripheral nerve injuries

-Two residents, three fellows, and one plastics resident are each assigned to one or more faculty member(s) who has some or all of their practice dedicated to hand and upper extremity surgery.
+Two residents, three fellows, and one plastics resident are each assigned to one or more faculty member(s) who have some or all of their practice dedicated to hand and upper extremity surgery.
 The hand trauma call schedule includes a dedicated attending and hand fellow daily.
-Hand call includes replantation / microvascular emergency services, for which our institution is a major referral center for the entire southeast United States.
-Our faculty appreciates a mentorship-type relationship with the fellows who are expected to participate in teaching residents and students and to gradually assume greater responsibilities in patient care in clinic and in the operating room over the course of the fellowship year, under the direct supervision of the faculty.
+Hand calls include replantation / microvascular emergency services, for which our institution is a major referral center for the entire southeast United States.
+Our faculty appreciates a mentorship-type relationship with the fellows who are expected to participate in teaching residents and students and to gradually assume greater responsibilities in patient care in the clinic and in the operating room over the fellowship year, under the direct supervision of the faculty.
 Highlights of clinical exposure include:

-Adult reconstruction includes experience in treatment of osteoarthritis (including post-traumatic) and rheumatoid arthritis for the upper extremity, Dupuytren’s contracture, nerve compression syndromes, scleroderma and vascular insufficiency, and tendon reconstructions.
-In association with the orthopaedic oncology service, treatment of benign and malignant tumors of the upper extremity is included in the education of the residents and fellows.
+Adult reconstruction includes experience in treating osteoarthritis (including post-traumatic) and rheumatoid arthritis of the upper extremity, Dupuytren’s contracture, nerve compression syndromes, scleroderma and vascular insufficiency, and tendon reconstructions.
+In association with the orthopaedic oncology service, the treatment of benign and malignant tumors of the upper extremity is included in the education of the residents and fellows.

-Congenital hand includes treatment of all birth-related injuries, such as congenital absence of the thumb, radial and ulnar club-hand, syndactyly, and cerebral palsy.
+The congenital hand includes treatment of all birth-related injuries, such as the congenital absence of the thumb, radial and ulnar club hand, syndactyly, and cerebral palsy.

-Free-tissue transfer includes our significant experience with free, vascularized fibular grafting, soft tissue reconstruction with local, regional, and distant tissue transfer.
+Free-tissue transfer includes our experience with free, vascularized fibular grafting and soft tissue reconstruction with local, regional, and distant tissue transfer.

-Fellows actively participate in both the clinic and the operative room.
-In the clinic and in the operating room, a structured mentorship education program encourages the development of examination skills, diagnostic test interpretation, treatment decision making, pre- and post-operative management of patients with upper extremity disorders, and surgical techniques and principles.
+Fellows actively participate in both the clinic and the operating room.
+In the clinic and operating room, a structured mentorship education program encourages the development of examination skills, diagnostic test interpretation, treatment decision-making, pre-and post-operative management of patients with upper extremity disorders, and surgical techniques and principles.

 • Tuesday: Core Lecture